vcmi/vcmi/docs/modders/Entities_Format/Town_Building_Format.md

 		"gold" : 10000
 	},

+	// Artifact ID of a war machine produced in this town building, if any "warMachine" : "ballista",

 	// Allows to define additional functionality of this building, usually using logic of one of original H3 town building
 	// Generally only needs to be specified for "special" buildings
 	// See 'List of unique town buildings' section below for detailed description of this field